Muhoti/smsolutions_admin/README.md

-# Strong Muhoti Business Website
+# SMSolutions Business Website

-A professional, modern business website for Strong Muhoti's web and mobile application development services.
+A professional, modern business website for SMSolutions's web and mobile application development services.
 Built with React.js and integrated with a powerful Node.js API.

 ## 🚀 Features

 - **Modern UI/UX**: Beautiful, responsive design with smooth animations
-- **API Integration**: Seamlessly connected to the Strong Muhoti API
+- **API Integration**: Seamlessly connected to the SMSolutions API
 - **Real-time Data**: Dynamic content loading from the backend
 - **Contact Form**: Professional contact form with validation
 - **Portfolio Showcase**: Dynamic project display with filtering